-The 2 employees in this category are primarily Criminal Investigators.
-The Workplace Representation Reports shows that this category is at parity for women and people of color.
-There is no change from last reporting period.
+a.
+The 16 employees in this category are primarily Criminal Investigators.
+The Workplace Representation Reports shows that this category is below parity for women and above for people of color.
 However, this category is under-represented by one in the people with disabilities category.
-These positions require experience in special subject areas, Certification and special physical qualifications are required to perform the essential functions of the job. .
+These positions require experience in special subject areas, Certification and special physical qualifications are required to perform the essential functions of the job.
 In addition, there are limited opportunities for hire in this category.